radoslawrolka/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
 A collection of projects based on various ML models.
-- Decision Tree Regressor*
+- Decision Tree Regressor
-- Random Forest Regressor*
+- Random Forest Regressor
-- Random Forest Classifier*
+- Random Forest Classifier
 - Linear Regression (to be)
 - Neural Network (to be)

-*based on Kaggle tutorials